Chart Color Schemes

 The educational profile of Calamvale - Stretton exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Calamvale - Stretton is notable with 41.6% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland and 30.4% nationally as of 2021.
-Bachelor degrees are the most common at 27.2%, followed by postgraduate qualifications (12.0%) and graduate diplomas (2.4%).
-Vocational credentials are also prevalent, with 25.3% of residents aged 15+ holding such qualifications - advanced diplomas at 11.3% and certificates at 14.0%.
-Educational participation is high, with 32.7% of residents currently enrolled in formal education as of the 2021 census.
+Educational attainment in Calamvale-Stretton is significantly higher than broader benchmarks.
+As of 2016 Census data, 41.6% of residents aged 15 years and over held university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees were the most common at 27.2%, followed by postgraduate qualifications at 12.0% and graduate diplomas at 2.4%.
+Trade and technical skills were also prominent, with 25.3% of residents aged 15 years and over holding vocational credentials – advanced diplomas at 11.3% and certificates at 14.0%.

 Frequently Asked Questions - Education